 ‘the threat or possibility that an action or event will adversely or beneficially affect an organisation’s ability to achieve its objectives’ [Circular 2001/28, ‘Risk Management’].

 For the purposes of this Risk Management Strategy, risks are considered as occurrences or opportunities that would impact on the delivery of the University’s core business, the quality of its outputs, the achievement of its strategic goals or the excellence of its reputation.
-Risks can be as diverse as the threat of a global flu pandemic and a missed opportunity to enhance an existing business practice.
+Risks can be as diverse as the threat of a global flu pandemic, a Ransomware attack and a missed opportunity to enhance an existing business practice.

 1.2 Risk management is variously defined as:

 “a process which provides assurance that: objectives are more likely to be achieved; damaging things will not happen or are less likely to happen; beneficial things will be or are more likely to be achieved.”
 (HEFCE)